 Blood and saliva samples will be taken to measure CRP levels, and saliva samples will be stored for future biomarker investigations (as per section 8.2.2.3).
 This trial will provide a significant number of matched saliva-blood samples for comparison to further validate these preliminary results.
-Alongside this, salivary CRP measurements will be performed in an accredited pathology laboratory (University Hospital of North Midlands) for comparison with blood CRP levels, but these data will not be part of the clinical investigation.
+Alongside this, salivary CRP measurements will be performed in an accredited pathology laboratory (University Hospital of North Midlands) for comparison with blood CRP levels, but these data will not be part of the trial.
+Saliva samples will be collected in line with Covid-19 guidance, if there is an increase risk to any parties involved in the collection of such samples, then collection may be halted as any point during the trial.